 - Examine existing interfaces to identify the opportunities and pain points

-- Integrate audial and visual feedback to design the personality of your system
+- Integrate audial and visual feedback to design the personality of an intelligent interface

-- Effectively communicate the states of your system through motion
+- Build a system that can effectively communicate the states of an interface through motion

-- Devise a kinetic visual system that continuously maintains its integrity over time
+- Devise a dynamic visual system that continuously maintains its integrity over time

-- High-fidelity Concept Video showing User Scenarios (MP4, no longer than 3 minutes) OR Interactive Prototype (produced with p5.js and p5.speech.js; Adobe XD; DialogFlow, or VoiceFlow)
+- High-fidelity concept video showing scenarios (MP4, no longer than 3 minutes) OR interactive prototype (produced with p5.js and p5.speech.js; Adobe XD; DialogFlow, or VoiceFlow)